leedium/occ-external-pricing/README.md

 This widget akes a prepricing call to an external system which then will return the new price and then apply it to the cart model.

 - [External Pricing ](https://docs.oracle.com/cd/E97801_01/Cloud.18C/ExtendingCC/html/s2201integratewithanexternalpricingsy01.html "External Pricing in Oracle Commerce Cloud")
-  - Add the following products to your OCC catalog [/stubs/tests/json/externalPrice-req.json](https://github.com/leedium/occ-sse-webhook-stubs/blob/master/sse/tests/json/externalPrice-req.json)
+  - Add products to your catalogue to trigger the "prepricing" event in the OCCS subsystem.
-  - Add the following products to defined in [/stubs/price.json](https://github.com/leedium/occ-sse-webhook-stubs/blob/master/sse/tests/json/externalPrice-req.json) to return adjusting pricing
+  - For a working example with this widget, install the [occ-sse-webhook-stubs](https://github.com/leedium/occ-sse-webhook-stubs) Server-Side Extension(SSE), and as mentioned above add the following products  defined in the test [JSON](https://github.com/leedium/occ-sse-webhook-stubs/blob/develop/sse/tests/json/externalPrice-req.json) to you catalog.

 ##### OCC version 16+